 result in the paper.

 3. We appreciate that Reviewer #1 recognizes that the simulation was a nice use of the empirical data.
 We also agree that the assumptions underlying our computer simulation were not presented clearly enough in the original manuscript.
-We have revised our simulation based on comments from Reviewer #2 (see point #13) and we have clarified these assumptions in the revised manuscript.
+We have revised our simulation based on comments from Reviewer #2 (see response #13) and we have clarified these assumptions in the revised manuscript.
 In short, since our simulation is resampling our empirical data, we are only estimating the additive effects of genetic variation on food-web complexity.
 Below, we outline where in the manuscript we have made this more clear.

 Lines 348-350 of the Materials and Methods now read: “This resampling procedure is analogous to methods used in experimental studies (e.g. 27, 28) to estimate the expected additive effects of genetic variation on arthropod diversity.”